dmbarbour/glas/docs/GlasLang.md

   - compiler will adapt each block, could be based on the tag
     - adapter may be sensitive to context, instructions from prior blocks
     - can logically insert operations before blocks
-  - can treat eof as a final block per file for some purposes.
+  - treat eof as a final block per file?
+    - dubious! conflict with open inheritance and overrides

-- idea: to support more flexible inheritance, finalizer before fixpoint
+    - instead, externalize; apply finalizer before fixpoint
-  - provides opportunity to cleanup, insert tests, manage aggregators
-  - applied externally by module client, coupled with the fixpoint
-  - proposed definition of '%fin' for this role
+    - added tentative '%fin', but must see test if it works

 - aggregation - ability to build up flexible tables via overrides
+  - clear access to 'prior' definitions when shadowing/overriding
+  - access to 'final' definitions via implicit module fixpoint
   - Church-encoded lists (or writer monad) of tagged AST elements

 - annotations - attaching them to a definition or similar